Deerhound and Irish Wolfhound

 As the centuries rolled by hunting with dogs on large estates was no longer in vogue.
 So these giant hounds outlived their usefulness.
 But by the late 1800's the pure breed dog scene began taking centre stage.
 Enthusiasts of both breeds resurrected the lines they believed remained pure and so we have the (Scottish) Deerhound and Irish Wolfhound we know today.

 Deerhound in Australia Large hunting dogs have been present in Australia since the earliest settlements.
 They were used in conjunction with Greyhounds to rid settlers' properties of our indigenous quarry, the kangaroo and dingo.
 As there were no formal registration systems in Australia until the 1880's, whether these 'hunting dogs' were 'Deerhounds' or Irish Wolfhounds is unclear.
-At that time, crosses between these 'hunting dogs' and Greyhounds regularly occurred to make up an unrecognized breed, the Kangaroo Dog.
+At that time, crosses between these 'hunting dogs' and Greyhounds regularly occurred to make up an unrecognised breed, the Kangaroo Dog.

 Deerhound 'Newton Spey' Imp into Australia 1895)